qingshan/dotfiles/README.md

 # Qingshan's Dotfiles

-My dotfiles are for macOS to set up a development environment.
+Dotfiles are for macOS and Manjaro i3 to setup my development environment.

 ## Installation